-Your wedding will need many different types of signage and stationery throughout the day to help guide your guests.
+Your wedding will need many different types of signage and stationery throughout the day to help guide and inform your guests.

 Paper or digital invitations will inform guests on many details about your wedding date, location, and venue, but when it comes to the day of the wedding, they’ll need to know where they’ll be sitting, what they’ll be eating, and the timeline for the day.

 Trust me, you don’t want to leave all these details to the day before your wedding.
-Knowing when and how to be organized with your signage and stationery will help you stay on track!
+Knowing when and how to organize your signage and stationery will help you stay on track!

 Here are a few tips to organize and plan your wedding stationery:

 Day of Details.
 These can be tricky!
-A lot of us arrive at our wedding and think “oh shoot… I forgot about ______________ (reserved seating, buffet station signs, place cards, etc.)”.
+Many couples arrive at their wedding and think “oh shoot… We forgot about ______________ (reserved seating, buffet station signs, place cards, etc.)”.
 The best way to avoid this is to set up a focused block of time to plan.

 After this, think through any additional special things you might want to add to your day.
 Custom wine labels?
 Photo booth?
 Banner with a love quote?
-You could go crazy with all the ways to add more of you to your event!
+You could go crazy with all the ways to add personalization to your event!

 Here is a list to get you started: